Friday, June 1, 2012

 The American M-209 cipher machine

 At the start of WWII the US armed forces used various means for enciphering their confidential traffic.
 At the lowest level were hand ciphers.
-Above that were the M-94 and M-138 strip ciphers and at the top level a small number of highly advanced SIGABA cipher machines.
+Above that were the

 The Americans used the strip ciphers extensively however these were not only vulnerable to cryptanalysis but also difficult to use.
 Obviously a more modern and efficient means of enciphering was needed.